ARUMHC/Geometric-Properties-of-Graph-Visualization-Methods/README.md

 - smol to byłby 50 wierzchołków, z równymi i nierównymi rozmiarami
 - medium to moze 300 wierzchłoków???
 - large to 1000 (do konsultacji z siudemem)

+# FILE STRUCTURE

+graph_generatin_script -> funkcje do generowania grafow
+clustering_script -> funkcje do experymentow
+ full_cluster_experiment :

+ * coducts ONE experiemnt for all (7) the layouts
+ * returns : df with ARI layouts and algoriths for ONE graph

+ stead_full_exeriment :

+* generates k graphs and conducts FULL experiments on them
+* it sums up ARIs and divides by k (average)
+* returns : df

+assortativity -> do archive?
+number_of_clusters -> testy do wybierania optymalnego wybierania liczby klastrow